How does a homeschool high schooler with special needs develop a good transcript?

 Include a summary in the transcript legend/key and attach the testing.

 You know this, anyway.
 Does your teen know how to turn to God for help and guidance?
 Record Religion on the transcript.
+One of our favorite resources on information and tools for homeschooling high school with special needs teens is SPED Homeschool.
+Check out their website and weekly Facebook lives.

 What are some suggestions you would make for homeschoolers with special needs?